Tale of two families

 The next flagship brand of the company Navratna Cool Oil came in the 90’s under the Himani Umbrella, the brand which made the concept of therapeutic de-stressing cool oil a national phenomenon in a market which till then was aware of traditional hair oils only.
 The second plant was eventually commissioned at Pondicherry to expand production.
 Navratna, over the years, has become market leader in the cool oil category.

 In 2005 Emami created a marketing history in India by launching Fair and Handsome, the first fairness cream for men.
 Consumer researches by Emami revealed that 30% to 35 % of users of fairness creams are men, who are closet users with a growing interest in personal grooming.
 Emami created a completely new market segment by introducing India’s first fairness cream customised for men.
 The sales of Fair and Handsome in its first year had touched around Rs.50 crores.
 Bollywood Badshah Shah Rukh Khan’s association with Fair and Handsome as its brand ambassador helped it to eventually become the most popular and largest selling fairness cream for men in the country, gaining huge consumer trust.

 Growing through Diversification

 With the passing years, under the strong and visionary leadership of Mr. Agarwal and Mr. Goenka, Emami, as a brand, gradually diversified into various sectors of business.
-Apart from FMCG, brand Emami enjoys leadership presence in diverse segments such as paper, edible oil, biodiesel, hospitals, real estate, retail, cement, ballpoint tip manufacturing, power, art etc. From the lanes of Burra Bazar, the journey of the brand Emami has travelled many miles to emerge as a huge and diversified business conglomerate with a Group turnover of Rs 12,000 cr.
+Apart from FMCG, brand Emami enjoys leadership presence in diverse segments such as paper, edible oil, biodiesel, hospitals, real estate, retail, ballpoint tip manufacturing, art etc. From the lanes of Burra Bazar, the journey of the brand Emami has travelled many miles to emerge as a huge and diversified business conglomerate.

 Growing through the inorganic route